Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * axes being parallel to each other (PG4)
 * rotation about a single axis (PK1)

-PK1... are Paden-Kahan subproblems, PG1...
-Pardos-Gotor, more to come.
-PK2 is extended to disjoint axes, following the article of Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.

-# Literature about screw theory
+# Literature about canonical subproblems

-Following are personal recommendations:
+PK1... are Paden-Kahan subproblems, PG1... are Pardos-Gotor ones.

 * Jose Pardos-Gotor: Screw Theory for Robotics (the similar book Screw Theory in robotics was too expensive for me).
 The Paden-Kahan subproblems are based on this book.
 * Paden's dissertation (available as pdf), describing 4 subproblems
+* Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.
+Extension of PK2.
+* Elias, Wen: Canonical Subproblems..., 2022.
+Overview of additional subproblems, and description of 6 changed/new subproblems.

+# Literature about screw theory

+Following are personal recommendations:
 * Lynch, Park
 * Murray, Li, Sastry
 * Wikipedia, often enlightening, sometimes distracting